 People on Certain Medications

-In addition, people who take certain medications should maybe limit their kale intake:
+In addition, people who take certain medications should maybe limit their intake:

 Anyone taking any of the above medications should speak to their physicians about foods to avoid or limit.